 This can be frustrating.
 You try to do everything your doctor orders.
 You give up your favorite foods, exercise, and even take 2-3 meds per day.
 Yet, your blood pressure is still stubbornly high at your next check-up.

-But I’m not going to lecture you and “raise the dosage” like most MDs.
+But I’m not going to lecture you and “raise the dosage” like most doctors.

-I’m going to give you the the missing piece of the “hypertension puzzle”And it has ZERO to do with too much salt, too little exercise, or trying another prescription drug.
+I’m going to give you the missing piece of the “hypertension puzzle.”And it has ZERO to do with too much salt, too little exercise, or trying another prescription drug.